hunterdyar/IMMGuidebook/content/_index.md

 ## Audience

 Much of the content for this site was written to be used supplementary to in-class material.
-In this world, there are often more complex ways to accomplish a task that has various benefits over a more accessible approach.
+There are often more complex ways to accomplish a task that has various benefits over a more accessible approach.
 I choose what I feel is appropriate for my beginner-to-intermediate audience.
 The tone and language of the website may reflect that much of it was written for an audience of specific students with a beginner skill level.
-I hope that despite all this, it is still helpful to a general audience.
+I hope that it is still helpful to a general audience.

 {{< /columns >}}